Skip to main content

 caution

-The policy server performs caching of the results obtained from the Kubernetes API server to reduce the amount of load on this core part of Kubernetes.
-That means some information might be stale or missing.
+The policy server performs caching of the results obtained from the Kubernetes API server to reduce the load on this core part of Kubernetes.
+That means information might be stale or missing.

 Support matrix